xantrac/facial_authentication/README.md

-# Facial identification log in system
+# Facial authentication system

+Authentication system created using the Microsoft Azure Cognitive API for face detection.